Affirm soars on buy now, pay later pact with Amazon - NewsBreak

 Affirm soars on buy now, pay later pact with Amazon

-Aug 27 (Reuters) - Affirm Holdings Inc (AFRM.O) shares surged 43% on Friday after the company partnered with Amazon.com Inc (AMZN.O) to make its buy now, pay later (BNPL) service available to certain customers of the e-commerce giant.
+(Reuters) -Affirm Holdings Inc shares surged 43% on Friday after the company partnered with Amazon.com Inc to make its buy now, pay later (BNPL) service available to certain customers of the e-commerce giant.

 Marketed as an alternative to credit cards, BNPL services have soared in popularity during the pandemic as consumers seek options that make purchases easier on their wallets.

-Jack Dorsey's Square Inc (SQ.N) this month agreed to buy Australian BNPL pioneer Afterpay Ltd (APT.AX) for $29 billion and a report said in July that Apple Inc (AAPL.O) and Goldman Sachs (GS.N) were readying a version of the service. read more
+Jack Dorsey’s Square Inc this month agreed to buy Australian BNPL pioneer Afterpay Ltd for $29 billion and a report said in July that Apple Inc and Goldman Sachs were readying a version of the service.

 Affirm’s tie-up will allow select Amazon customers to split the total cost of purchases of $50 or more into simple monthly payments using its service.
 The feature will roll out to more customers in the coming months.

-The nine-year-old company has become one of the most well-known BNPL firms in the United States and its partners include Adidas AG (ADSGn.DE), Shopify Inc (SHOP.TO) and Walmart Inc (WMT.N).
+The nine-year-old company has become one of the most well-known BNPL firms in the United States and its partners include Adidas AG, Shopify Inc and Walmart Inc.

 Affirm charges merchants a fee to offer small point-of-sale loans which shoppers repay in installments, bypassing credit checks.